backstrap/backstrap/README.md

 Pass grid a "fluid: true" attribute to get a fluid layout (using Bootstrap's "container-fluid" class instead of "container" on the top-level div).
+See [Bootstrap's grid doc](http://getbootstrap.com/css/#grid) for more info on using Bootstrap grids.

 We also add a few convenience methods on the top-level div: appendRows(layout), appendRow(layout), getRow(rowNum), and getCell(rowNum, colNum).